The best headlamps of 2023 (we tested!)

 Any other factors we should take into consideration when you choose a headlamp?

 Some other factors to consider when choosing a headlamp are the type.
 Headlamps come in two basic form factors: L-shaped and T-shaped.
 L-shaped headlamps have a single reflector or optic mounted at a 90-degree angle to the battery tube like the Olight Perun 2, and Sofirn SP40.
 This design often features a magnetic tailcap for added versatility and can be used as a worklight, flashlight, or headlamp.
 L-shaped headlamps usually have higher output and more throw, but at the expense of size and weight.
 The other type is the T-shaped headlamp.
 This type positions the reflector or optic in front of the battery tube.
 The Cyansky HS6R is an example.
 This configuration allows for more natural light distribution since the light is being projected directly in front of the user, rather than off to the side like an L-shaped headlamp.
 These headlamps tend to be more compact and lightweight, but can still provide very good output.

 How many lumens should a headlamp have?

 How much light do you need?
-A very bright headlamp will be good for lighting up large areas at longer distances, but for most tasks, you won’t need 2,000 or 4,000 lumens.
+A very bright headlamp (or flashlight) will be good for lighting up large areas at longer distances, but for most tasks, you won’t need a bright light with 2,000 or 4,000 lumens.
 For general purpose tasks, 400 to 600 lumens is perfectly adequate.
 Some headlamps also run on AAA alkaline batteries, and while this can be great, we recommend using high quality NiMH batteries in headlamps that use AAA batteries.
 You will get better performance and less risk of leaks, since alkaline batteries can leak and ruin your headlamp.